Tim McGraw and Faith Hill sued for copyright infringement

 While working together in December, Jasmine Rae, Golden and Carey listened to "The Rest of Our Life" after Rae noticed a fan's tweet about the song.

 Golden and Carey immediately filed the lawsuit.
-And though Rae is not a plaintiff in the suit she tried to get her boyfriend Tim Holland involved.
+Even though Rae is not a plaintiff in the suit, she tried to get her boyfriend Tim Holland involved.
 He is a marketing manager for Sony.

 "Mr. Holland admitted to knowing about the Infringing Song months in advance of its release because he was tasked with promoting and marketing the Infringing Song and Infringing Sound Recording before its release,” the suit alleges.